 Deck mount or rail mounting:

-Fully adjustable universal liferaft cradle that fits most makes of 4, 6, & 8 person liferafts.
+Fully adjustable stainless steel liferaft cradle that fits most makes of 4, 6, & 8 person liferafts.
 The standard universal cradle can be mounted either vertically or horizontally on the pushpit, and the vertical cradle is ideal for the transom.
-When installing any cradle additional supports may be required and this must be assessed at point of installation.
+When installing any cradle additional supports may be required and this must be assessed at the point of installation.
 Supplied with a standard fitting kit.
-Through deck mounting screws / bolts are not supplied as deck thickness varies from vessel to vessel.
+Through deck mounting, screws/bolts are not supplied as deck thickness varies from vessel to vessel.

-The cradle is pictured with the optional webbing strap.
-This innovative webbing kit is fully adjustable and gives a quick release solution in the form of a stainless steel snap shackle.
+The innovative webbing kit is fully adjustable and gives a quick-release solution in the form of a stainless steel snap shackle.

 At the same time, it provides the basis for hydrostatic release integration with the standard universal cradle and vertical/deck mount cradle.

 - Deck mount 88 x 52 x 31 cm

 - Rail mount 80 x 50 x 30 cm

 When deciding on where and how to stow your liferaft, the following key points need to be remebered:

 - Start by accepting that one day you might actually need to use your liferaft and in that instance, all your earlier thoughts about it being heavy, unsightly, and a general nuisance will be the last thing you consider.

 - Assume that the raft is going to be deployed by the weakest members of your crew.